Jaye-python/python-map/README.md

 ```
 jupyter notebook
 ```
-19. To send a sample payload to the websocket via the opened Jupyter notebook, **update the PROJECTPATH** variable in the first cell, **then run the first cell**, then **run the second cell**
+19. To send a sample payload to the websocket via the opened Jupyter notebook: update the **PROJECTPATH** variable in the first cell to your correct path, **then run the first cell**, then **run the second cell**
-20. Go to the **Daily Reading** link to see an interactive map
+20. In the app (from your browser), go to the **Daily Reading** link to see an interactive map
-21. Click on the `Click for latest data` button to get the latest data for all sensors
+21. In the app, click on the `Click for latest data` button to get the latest data for all sensors
-22. Go to the **Historical Reading** link, click on **Submit** to get the historical reading for `Temperature` for `Sensor 8`.
+22. In the app, go to the **Historical Reading** link, click on **Submit** to get the historical reading for `Temperature` for `Sensor 8`.
 You may use the form to get data for other sensors
-23. Go to the **Live Signal** link to get live signals that gets updated every 10 seconds
+23. In the app, go to the **Live Signal** link to get live signals that gets updated every 10 seconds
 24. Go to the `map/static/map/mains.js` file to see sample JavaScript code to send to the websocket